 The medical software needs to be standardized and comply with certain guidelines recognized by regulators to serve its purpose without error.
-The International Medical Device Regulators Forum (IMDRF) is a group of medical regulators who are constantly evaluating medical software and the needs of medical providers, releasing documents on various topics related to how a medical software should be used.
+The International Medical Device Regulators Forum (IMDRF) is a group of medical regulators who are constantly evaluating medical software and the needs of medical providers, releasing documents on various topics related to how medical software should be used.

-The most important documents attesting the current regulations of medical software are released by the IMDRF and the FDA.
+The most important documents attesting to the current regulations of medical software are released by the IMDRF and the FDA.
 They cover the most important topics related to software as a medical device.
 The definition of software as a medical device is:

 Any software designed to diagnose, prevent, monitor or treat a disease, without being part of medical hardware.

 Once referred to as “stand-alone medical software,” its current variations and applications cover a huge part of the medical system.

 As medicine is continuously progressing, its maintenance is an ongoing process.
 Maintenance includes testing for errors and eliminating them, searching for ways to make the software better adapt to serve its purpose, preventing any possible issues, and perfecting it.

 Maintenance is especially required with software that includes new technology, such as AI or ML-based software.
 AI – artificial intelligence and ML – machine learning are technologies that have the intrinsic capability of learning and constantly adapting to the data they work with.